Norfolknet Politics

 The Boards need to focus their Short Attention Spans on positive growth-not some idealistic-feel-good-euphoria-40B-induced vision of supplying others with homes- I thought this Town was Republican?

 Only You Can Prevent Talerman!
-Be the BlueBird!
+Be the BlueBird!- MON

 Talerman demonstrated an amazing naivete and lack of knowledge of municipal finance that is requisite for any Selectmen Candidate while Jim Lehan our seasoned and experienced Selectman clearly demonstrated that he understands how to manage the Town's finances in order to balance cash inflows and outflows.
 On the topic of capital needs, both Candidates properly recognize the needs for a new school to replace the Freeman Centennial and a new public safety building.